-- 2016- 2017 Verification Worksheet (Dependent or Independent V1 though V5) completed and signed. - Signed copy of 2015 Parents' IRS Federal Tax Transcripts and all schedules for dependent students. - Signed copy of 2015 Student's (and Spouse if applicable) IRS Federal Tax Transcript and all schedules (W-2 forms alone cannot be used for verification) - IRS Transcripts are required if the student is selected for verification.
+• 2019- 2020 Verification Worksheet (Dependent or Independent V1 though V5) completed and signed.

+- Signed copy of 2017 Parents' IRS Federal Tax Transcripts and all schedules for dependent students. - Signed copy of 2017 Student's (and Spouse if applicable) IRS Federal Tax Transcript and all schedules W2 forms. - IRS Transcripts may be required if the student/Parent is selected for verification.
+If you or parent are not required to file, a letter from the IRS supporting statement.
 You can call the IRS at 1-800-829-1040 to retrieve a copy or request online.
-Ask for tax transcript for the calendar year of 2015.
-Untaxed income documentation (e.g., letters from the Social Security Administration to verify social security benefits, W-2 forms for contributions to retirement plans, etc.) - Proof of child support paid and/or Government assistance will be required. - SNAP benefits - State ID permanent Residency or US passport accepted) - Other documents as needed.
+Ask for tax transcript for the calendar year of 2017.
+Untaxed income documentation (e.g., letters from the Social Security Administration to verify social security benefits, W-2 forms for contributions to retirement plans, etc.) - Proof of child support paid and/or Government assistance may be required. - SNAP benefits - State ID permanent Residency or US passport accepted) - Other documents as needed.